gosexy/gosexy.org/markdown/db/queries.md

 ```

 This type was created to represent conditions in a query.
 Conditions have
-operators and these operators may be incompatible between databases, while
+operators and these operators may be incompatible between databases.
+While
-there is certain level of compatibility we recommend using operators depending
+there is certain level of compatibility between operators we recommend
-on the database you're working on.
+using operators depending on the database you're working on.

 Operators are specified with a space after the field name, so, for the `mongo`
 driver you could use `"age $lt"` (field "age", space, "$lt") or `"age $gt"`